danimtb/opencv/doc/tutorials/introduction/table_of_content_introduction.markdown

     _Author:_ biicode

-    We will learn how to set up and use OpenCV in any OS with biicode.
+    We will learn how to setup and use OpenCV in Mac OS X, Linux and Windows

 -   @subpage tutorial_documentation